Essentials of Proposal Writing

 |2:45 pm -||3:00 pm||Plan of Operation: goals, objectives and activities|

 |3:15 pm -||3:45 pm||Evaluation, Timelines, Personnel and Budgets|

 |3:45 pm -||4:00 pm||Summary of day's activities, Q & A|

 Preparing for the Workshop

 Begin thinking of a project you want to develop.
 Having a specific project in mind will help you to understand the various proposal components presented.
-Begin thinking of donors who could fund your project; such as a foundation, a local, state, or federal agency, a corporation, and/or individuals.
+Begin thinking of donors who could fund your project, such as a foundation, state or federal agency, corporation, and/or individuals.

 Consider how you would answer the following questions:

 - Why is my idea worthy of funding?